ubeysaab/FrontEndVanilla/README.md

 name convention in css gonna be kebab case it's the best practice we add a space after "property:" value;

-we add a space before  {} when we creat a new selector
+we add a space before  {} when we creat a new selector spaces between clases slectors in css should be the same all time the paranthesis should be on the same line with  the selsctor

 > depending on you one property's value we have different rules of css